C15TA armoured truck: Service

 After the end of the hostilities, many vehicles were left in Europe and were subsequently employed by armies of the liberated European countries, including Belgium, Greece, Denmark (as M6 Mosegris), the Netherlands (which received at least 396 units), and Norway.
 In addition about 150 were sold by Canada to Spain.
 Trucks left by the British forces in Vietnam were taken over by the French, which used them in Indochina and later transferred them to South Vietnam.
 A command variant was also exported to the Union of South Africa.

 Many C15TAs were employed by the police forces of the Federation of Malaya.

-In 1955, Portugal received a number of vehicles, locally known as GM 4x4 m/947 Granadeiro (Grenadier).
-They were later used by the Portuguese in the African wars, with some vehicles remaining in service until the 1960s.
+In 1955, Portugal received from Canada a number of vehicles, locally known as GM 4x4 m/947 Granadeiro (Grenadier).
+They were later employed by the Portuguese Army in Guinea-Bissau and Mozambique during the African wars, with some vehicles remaining in service until the 1960s.